 <!-- RSS-ITUNES-AUTHOR: Someone -->

 <!-- RSS-ITUNES-DURATION: 00:00:30 -->

 <!-- RSS-ITUNES-EXPLICIT: clean -->

-Note: iTunes tags cannot be added and left empty.
-You must include an actual tag as in the above examples — otherwise your feed will return error and not validate.
+Note: HTML iTunes tags can't be left empty.
+Add tags as shown in the examples above, or your feed will return an error and won't validate.